 As an applicant, you should speak with your guidance or college counselor about your interest in The Clarkson School.
 Your principal, head of school, or counselor should provide a recommendation and submit it with an official transcript of your secondary school coursework to date.

 The transcript of your secondary school work should be submitted directly from your school's office.
 Admission to The Clarkson School is always conditional on the outcome of your final grades for the year, so an end-of-year transcript must be provided when available.

 Test-Optional: SAT/ACT/PSAT Scores, if submitted the scores will be taken into consideration during the admissions process.
 We will also accept self-reported test scores.
 If you would like to submit your scores, and they are not reflected on your transcript, you should arrange to have them submitted to us.
 In order to have your test scores submitted directly from College Board for your PSAT and SAT's please use the code: 2084.
 To have your test scores sent directly to us from ACT please enter code: 2698.

 In addition to the guidance counselor recommendation, you should arrange to have at least two (2) other recommendations sent from your teachers, or others who could speak to your academic and personal readiness for an early college program.
 Parents and guardians are encouraged to write a letter of support, as well.
 These personal recommendations are optional, but offer a unique, personal perspective of the applicant.

-The priority deadline is June 1.
-However, completed applications are reviewed on a rolling basis with decision letters mailed within 5-7 business days once all required supporting application materials are received.
+Once completed, applications are reviewed on a rolling basis and decision letters are mailed within 5-7 business days.
 Please note, during the Clarkson School application review, all students will automatically be considered to apply for Clarkson's Honors Program as spaces remain available.